 At first glance, this one looks a little silly.
 You’re probably thinking “wait-a-minute, if I have no money to donate, where am I getting the money to go shopping?”
 It’s a fair question, frankly.
 You may be enduring a spending freeze, but you’ll probably still observe customs for birthdays and Christmas (if at all possible).

-If you buy any products from Amazon, Then why not buy through charitable causes (such as Macmillan Cancer Support or RNLI, to give just two examples), as much as 5% of your purchase will go back to the charity in question.
-The company’s new ‘Amazon Smile’ initiative lets you use Amazon, same as always, but with 0.5% (excluding VAT and shipping fees) of the purchase going to the charity of your choice, so you can definitely shop online and do some good in the world at the same time.
+If you buy any products from Amazon, Then why not buy through charitable causes (such as the Air Ambulance Society or the RNLI, to give just two examples), as much as 5% of your purchase will go back to the charity in question.
+The company’s new ‘Amazon Smile’ initiative lets you use Amazon, same as always, but with 0.5% (excluding VAT and shipping fees) of all your purchases going to the charity of your choice, so you can shop online and do some good in the world at the same time.

 Elsewhere online, Facebook allows you to set up ‘Birthday Fundraisers’, whereby friends and well wishers can donate to your favourite causes in lieu of buying you a gift (I myself recently did this in aid of The Cure Parkinson’s Trust).
 However, there are even more ways that shopping can be used to help worthy causes.
 As well as checking out your local charity shops (very useful if you’re on a budget, especially for kids toys), there are also ways that online shopping can benefit those in need.